 Steel and aluminum are common cylinder materials.
-In the US, steel tanks have rounded bottoms whereas aluminum tanks are flat-bottomed.
+In the US steel tanks have rounded bottoms whereas aluminum tanks are flat-bottomed.

 Steel tanks usually sink more (they are more negatively buoyant) than comparably sized aluminum tanks.
 This makes them popular with cold water divers, who don't have to wear as much lead when using a steel tank.
 Aluminum tanks are common in warm locations and as additional tanks for tec diving or as a backup gas supply because they are closer to neutrally buoyant.